emarcey/cicerone/glossary/brewing/terms.md

 	* purpose of roasting is to create unique colors, flavors, aromas through intense Maillard reactions
 * **Saccharification:** the process of breaking a complex carbohydrate (such as starch or cellulose) into its monosaccharide components
 * **Sparging:** process of rinsing mash grain bed to extract as much sugar from grain as possible, without extracting tannins in the process
+	* as wort is drawn off bottom of lauter tun, liquid level drops
+	* brewer adds hot water to top of lauter tun
+		* sprinkled slowly (over 20-40 minutes) and evenly to avoid disturbing grain bed
+		* helps rinse extract from grains
+	* brewers manage composition, temperature and volume of sparge water for proper outcome
+		* sparging too long or too hot can extract harsh, husky tannins
 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
 * **Steeping:** first stage of malting, in which barley is submerged in water to trigger growth in kernels
 * **Step Mashing:** a mashing process that uses several target temperatures to influence the wort composition and beer character
 	* also called temperature-controlled or temperature-programmed infusion mashing
 	* requires a heated mash tun so that mash can begin at coolest desired temperature and warm stepwise until complete
-		* usually have a stirring device (motorized impeller) to stire mash during heating
+		* usually have a stirring device (motorized impeller) to stir mash during heating
 	* Process
 		* grain and water mixed to achieve first rest temperature
 		* after rest, heat applied to raise to next target